 A little over a month ago, I began counting down my favorite games across the last generation of consoles.
-If you missed the last couple entries please click here.
-This week, we have number ten and another tie.
+If you missed the last couple entries please: click here:

 Having fallen in love only 4 times in his life Geno counts Double Dragon as his second and truest love.
 He has worked in record retail since 2000 and believes David Hayter to be the one true Solid Snake.
 Currently, he is putting together a band which only perform songs from Street Fighter 3rd Strike.